-Callaborative projects in the social and health sciences increasingly require sharing sensitive, privacy-encumbered data.
-Social scienhats, government agencies, health workers, and non-profits are eager to rollaborate with data scientists, but formal data sliming agreements are too slow and expensive to create in ad box situa tions - our colleagues report that 18 months is a typical timefrance to establish such agreements!
-As a result, many promising collaborations can fail before they even begin.
-Data scientists require access to the data before they can understand the problem or even determine whether they can help.
-But data owners cannot share data without alguificant legal protections in place.
-Beyond legal concerns, there is a general rejuctance to share sensitive data with non experts before they have 'power themselves,' since they do not understand the context in which the data was collected and may be datracted by spurious results
+Collaborative projects in the social and health sciences increasingly require sharing sensitive, privacy-ensumbered data.
+Social scientists, government ageories, health workers, and con-positis are eager to rediaborate with data scientists, but formal data sharing agreements are too slow and expensive to create in ad hoc situations - our colleagues report that 18 months is a typical timeframe to establish such agreements!
+As a result, many promising collaborations can full before they easen begin.
+Duta scientists require access to the data before they can inderevand the position or even determine whether they can help that data consers cannot share data without significant legal protections in place.
+Beyond legal concerns, there is a general refuettines to chare sensitive data with non-experts before they have "proven themselves," since they do not onderstand the coatest in which the data was collected and may be dataseted by squirous results.

 Haspire Ping, Julia Strymacich, and R.D.
 Hows.
 2017.
-BetaSynthesiser:
+BetaSynthesizer:

-Privacy Former ving by ethetic Datasets.
-In Proceedings of 2006 of 12 Change,
+Privacy Francising Synthetic Datesets In Proceedings of 2006 of 17 Change,

-To bootstrap these collaborations without incurring the cost of formal data sharing agreements, we saw a need to generate datasets that are structurally and statistically similar to the seel data but that are 1) obviously synthetic to put the data ewners at ease. and 2) offer strong privacy guarantees to prevent adversaries from extracting any sensitive information.
-These two requirements are not redundant strong privacy guarantees are not always sufficient to consince data owners to release data, and even seemingly random datasets may not prevent subtle privacy attacks.
-With this approach, data scientists can begin to develop models and methods with synthetic data, but maintain some degree of confidence that their work will remain relevant when applied to the real data once proper data sharing agreements are in place.
+To bootstrap these collaborations without incurring the cost of formal data sharing agreements, we saw a need to generate datasets that are structurally and data-tractionally similar to the neel data but that are 1) obviously synchetic to put the data ewaers at ease, and 2) offer strong privacy guarantees to prevent adversaries from extracting any sensitive information.
+These two requirements are not reclaimed at strong privacy guarantees are not always sufficient to remainer data owners to retense data, undeventoemently number data-chainsy my prevent subtle privacy attacks.
+With this approach, data scientists can begin to develop models and methods with synthetic data, but maintain some degree of confidence that their work will remain relevant when applied to the real data once proper data strong agreements are at place.

 We propose a tool named DataSynthesizar to address this problem.
-Ascume that the private dataset contains one table with or attributes and a tuples, and that the values in each attribute are homogenesses, that is, they are all of the same data type.
-We are interested in producing a synthetic dataset such that summary statistics of all numerical, categorieal, string, and datetime antibutes are similar to the private dataset.
-What statistics we preserve depends on the data type, as we will discuss in Section ?
+Ascame that the private dataset contains one table with as attributes and a tuples, and that the values in each attribute are boungenerous, that is, they are all of the name data type.
+We are interested in producing a synthetic dataset such that annuary statistics of all numerical, categorical, string, and datetime attributes are similar to the private dataset.
+What attributes are similar to the private dataset.
+What attributes are similar to the private dataset.

-Databyothesizes infere the domain of each attribute and derived a description of the distribution of attribute values in the private dateset.
-This information is saved in a dataset description file, to which we refer as data summary.
-Then Establisherizer is able to generate synthetic datasets of arbitrary nice by sampling from the probabilistic model in the dataset description file.
+Databyothesian infine the domain of each attribute and derived a description of the distribution of attribute values in the private dataset.
+Thus information is several in a dataset description file, to which we refer as data summary.
+Then Databyothesians is able to presente synthetic datasets of arbitrary size by sampling from the probabilistic model in the dataset description file.